autogluon/autogluon/examples/automm/TCGA_cancer_survival/readme.md

 ### 1. Task and dataset

-This is a simple example of using AutoGluon on [The Cancer Genome Atlas (TCGA) portal](https://portal.gdc.cancer.gov/).
+This is a simple example of using AutoGluon for classification tasks on [the Cancer Genome Atlas (TCGA) portal](https://portal.gdc.cancer.gov/).
 In this example, we leveraged the clinical information to predict whether patients have survived from Head and Neck Squamous Cell Carcinoma or not.
-More details about this dataset and the task is available at [TCGA-HNSC](https://portal.gdc.cancer.gov/projects/TCGA-HNSC).
-We shows how to use AutoGluon TabularPredictor for this task.
+Features include patients' age, gender, cancer stage, therapy received, and many others.
+More details about this dataset and the task are available at [TCGA-HNSC](https://portal.gdc.cancer.gov/projects/TCGA-HNSC).
+We used AutoGluon TabularPredictor for this task, with a special focus on the FT_Transformer model.

 ### 2. Run experiments: